Furikuda/bork/docs/deployment/pull-backup.rst

 ::

-  command="cd /home/backup/repos/<client fqdn>;borg serve --restrict-to-path /home/backup/repos/<client fqdn>"
+  command="cd /home/backup/repos/<client fqdn>;bork serve --restrict-to-path /home/backup/repos/<client fqdn>"

-All the additional security considerations for borg should be applied, see :ref:`central-backup-server` for some additional hints.
+All the additional security considerations for bork should be applied, see :ref:`central-backup-server` for some additional hints.

 More information